markoleptic/EncounterPlanner/UserGuide.md

 Whether to show Progress Bars for assignments.

 **Toggle Progress Bar Anchor**:
-Displays an example Progress Bar that can be moved by dragging.
+Displays example Progress Bars that can be moved by dragging.

 **Anchor Point**:
-Anchor point of the Progress Bar frame, or the "spot" on the Progress Bar frame that will be placed relative to another frame.

-> [!NOTE]
-> `Right`, `Bottom Right`, `Bottom`, `Left`, and `Bottom Left` will make Progress Bars grow downwards. `Top Left`, `Top`, `Top Right`, and `Center` will make Progress Bars grow upwards.
+Which spot on the Progress Bar container is fixed; Bottom will expand upwards, Top downwards, Left/Right/Center from center.

+**Position**:

+-   **X**:
+    The horizontal offset from the **Relative Anchor Point** to the **Anchor Point**.
+-   **Y**:
+    The vertical offset from the **Relative Anchor Point** to the **Anchor Point**.

+**Bar Order**:

+-   **Soonest Expiration on Top**:
+    Messages are displayed in ascending order, with the message expiring the soonest on top.
+-   **Soonest Expiration on Bottom**:
+    Messages are displayed in descending order, with the message expiring the soonest on bottom.

 **Anchor Frame**:
-The frame that the Progress Bar frame is anchored to.
+The frame that the Progress Bar container is anchored to.
 Defaults to UIParent (screen).

 -   **Choose**:
     Clicking this button will highlight frames you hover over.